Our phlebotomy clinics for taking blood samples are held at the following times:

 Other immunisations eg Hepatitis B, Flu or Rubella are advised according to age and risk.
 For travel immunisations, please make enquiries in regard to those required for travel abroad two months in advance of departure if possible.

-We have a midwife attached to the surgery providing antenatal and postnatal care.
-To book your first appointment please phone the midwife directly on 07885 248790 or leave your details at reception.
+We are a maternity hub providing antenatal and postnatal care.
+To book your first appointment please call the central booking line on 01604 545430.

 If you have any urgent concerns out of hours and are less than 20 weeks pregnant please call the 24 hour midwife helpline on 0788 756 6489.

 These clinics are held on Friday mornings by one of our female GPs and a nurse.
 The surgery offers a full range of contraceptive services.
 Appointments for procedures are usually booked by the GP or nurse rather than a receptionist

 These are usually performed by the practice nurse and the recommended interval between smears is three to five years depending on age and starting at 25 unless there is a medical reason for more frequent tests.
 Test results are sent directly to the patient at home usually within two weeks.

 We participate in the C-Card Scheme.
 If you are under 25 and would like confidential health or contraceptive advice, free pregnancy testing or free condoms, please see staff at reception or any young person’s organisation displaying the C-Card sign.

 Chlamydia Screening For Under 25 Year Olds

 Chlamydia is a common sexually transmitted infection that can easily be treated with antibiotics.
 If untreated, chlamydia can lead to complications such as infertility.
 There is a simple, painless, free test that you can do yourself.
 If you are under 25 years of age and would like a test please speak to one of the practice nurses.